sxyu/plenoctree/README.md

 ## PlenOctrees Conversion and Optimization

-Before converting the NeRF-SH models into plenoctrees, you should already have the NeRF-SH models trained/downloaded and placed at `./data/PlenOctree/checkpoints/{syn_sh16, tt_sh25}/`.
+Before converting the NeRF-SH models into plenoctrees, you should already have the NeRF-SH models trained/downloaded and placed at `./data/Plenoctree/checkpoints/{syn_sh16, tt_sh25}/`.
-Also make sure you have the training data placed at `./data/{NeRF/nerf_synthetic, TanksAndTemple}`.
+Also make sure you have the training data placed at `./data/NeRF/nerf_synthetic` and/or `./data/TanksAndTemple`.

 To reproduce our results in the paper, you can simplly run:
 ```